 To give your car the best chance of passing its MOT, it's worthwhile checking some of the basics.
-Here's our guide to all the items which will be checked during your MOT.
+Here's our guide to some of the items which will be checked during your MOT.

 Will your car pass its MOT?